stacks-network/docs/_develop/collections.md

 # Work with Collections (Preview)
 {:.no_toc}

 Collections is the feature designed to make data portable among Blockstack applications.
-Sharing is accomplished by storing a user's data in a standard, structured way in a known Gaia location.
-Collections associate the data with a user's distributed ID.
-When users move among apps, the same data is available to each application.
+Sharing is accomplished by storing a user's data in a standardized format at a known, Gaia storage location.
+Collections associate user data with a user's decentralized ID.
+When users move among apps, the same data is available to each application the user authorizes.

 On this page, you learn what collections are and how to use them.
 You'll learn about the `Contacts` collection in particular.
 The following topics are covered: